ArthurLoboLobo/projeto-estudos/README.md

 ### 5. Verify Everything Works

 1. Open `http://localhost:5173` in your browser
-2. Click "Get Started" to create an account
+2. Click "Começar" to create an account (fully in Brazilian Portuguese)
 3. Create a study session (automatically navigates to upload page)
 4. Upload PDF documents (slides, exams, notes)
 5. Wait for AI text extraction to complete
-6. Click "Start Planning" to generate a personalized study plan
+6. Click "Começar Planejamento" to generate a personalized study plan
-7. Review and refine the study plan with AI assistance
+7. Review and refine the study plan with topic status tracking (Preciso Aprender, Preciso Revisar, Sei Bem)
-8. Click "Start Studying" to begin chatting with your AI tutor
+8. Click "Começar a Estudar" to begin chatting with your AI tutor (responds in Portuguese by default)

 ---